 Open Air Theatre

-Alternatively, e-mail or call 020 7467 4956 to discuss how we can scan your item for use in the project.
+Alternatively, e-mail and we can discuss how we can scan your item for use in the project.
 This is your chance to add to the theatre’s history.

 The Open Air Theatre Archive is located at the Shakespeare Institute Library in Stratford and comprises items dating largely from 1962, with a few items relating to productions given at the theatre during the 1930s.
 Material includes prompt books, show reports, scrapbooks, reviews, programmes, posters, production photographs, costume and set designs, ground plans, music scores, and production administration files.
 A small amount of archive material is also located at the theatre site in Regent’s Park, London.

-Items from the Open Air Theatre collections can be accessed on request by contacting Karin Brown from the Shakespeare Institute Library in Stratford.
+Items from the Open Air Theatre collections can be accessed on request by contacting Susan Worrall from the Shakespeare Institute Library in Stratford.
 For enquiries regarding the material located at the theatre site in Regent’s Park, please e-mail us.

 A timeline marking the key moments in the theatre’s history can also be found on the History page of the website here.